Before & After: The Effect of EU's 2022 Code of Practice on Disinformation: Methodology

-Next, we use the publicly available lists of previous academic works to extend our dataset of fake news websites as assembled in~\cite{papadogiannakis2023funds} consisting of 1,044 misinformation websites.
+Next, we use the publicly available lists of previous academic works.
+We extend our dataset with fake news websites assembled in~\cite{papadogiannakis2023funds} consisting of 1,044 misinformation websites.
 Additionally, we extract 669 more misinformation sites from~\cite{vekaria2023inventory} that classifies news websites using independent sources (\eg Politifact, Snopes).
 Finally, we make use of the \textit{FakeNewsNet} tool used in~\cite{shu2020fakenewsnet} and download all news articles from the collected dataset.
 We exclude all data from the GossipCop fact-checking service because it has been discontinued and is no longer available.
 We extract 8 misinformation websites by filtering websites that have published at least 4 fake news articles (proven by Politifact~\cite{politifact}).
-We also filter out Facebook because we argue that it is neither a news publisher or news aggregator.
-Misinformation articles or posts shared in such a big platform should not classify the entire social network as a misinformation website.
+We also filter out Facebook because we argue that it is neither a news publisher nor a news aggregator.
+Misinformation posts on a large platform shouldn't label the entire network as misinformation.

 We merge all the above lists and end up with a dataset of 2,469 distinct misinformation websites.
 In an attempt to foster academic research and give back to the academic community, we make our list of misinformation websites publicly available~\cite{openSourceData}.